-A short loop track next to State Highway 6 passing through the historic Kawatiri Rail Tunnel (built in 1923), on the former Nelson Railway Line.
+A short walking track passing through the historic Kawatiri Rail Tunnel (built in 1923), on the former Nelson Railway Line.
+Located at Kawatiri Junction, the State Highway 6-State Highway 63 junction, between Nelson and Murchison.

 The track is located at Kawatiri Junction, which is the junction of State Highway 6 and State Highway 63, 77 km southwest of Nelson and 35 km northeast of Murchison (see Access tab above).
 There is a car park on the left side of the road where the historic Kawatiri Station platform remains.
 The platform now hosts information panels that provide information on the history of the rail line and the Pikomanu settlement that used to exist nearby.